kevjose/react-notifier/README.md

 }
 ```

-We use `position:fixed;` along with the top and right attributes to have the toast notification appear from the top-right corner of the screen.
+We use `position: fixed;` along with the top and right attributes to have the toast notification appear from the top-right corner of the screen.

-Subsequently we use the `display: flex;` property in the `toast-container`, to have a flexible layout
+Subsequently, we use the `display: flex;` property in the `toast-container`, to have a flexible layout

 To know more on flex please refer: [A complete guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

-Next let us define our `ToastContext` so that we can trigger the component from anywhere in the application
+Next, let us define our `ToastContext` so that we can trigger the component from anywhere in the application

 ```javascript
 // contexts/ToastContext.js